-To operate an attachment which requires a constant flow of oil, a toggle switch on the L.H. instrument panel (Fig. 3.6L) should be placed in the ON position.
+To operate an attachment which requires a constant flow of oil such as a backhoe or sweeper, a toggle switch on the L.H. instrument panel (Fig. 3.6L) should be placed in the ON position.

 When the auxiliary circuit is not in use switch to the OFF position otherwise starting the loader may be difficult or impossible and damage to the starter may occur.